tshridhar/via-qmk-config/README.md

 ### Background
 Used an Anne Pro 2 as my daily driver for about 2 years and absolutely loved keytap layout and layers.
 Decided to make a custom build and apply the same layout.

+#### Issues

+- Screenshot of first FN layer is incorrect, does not reflect changes in the latest version